d7networks/nagios/README.md

 7. Add a pager number to your contacts.

-    This will be used as sms destination number
+    This will be used as sms destination number.
 Make sure it has the international prefix (country code)

     Default path : /usr/local/nagios/etc/objects/contacts.cfg